energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/kale_2018/README.md

 For isotropic materials (Table A1) $\sigma_A$ is taken as the yield strength.
 For composite materials (Table A2) the highest ultimate hoop stress is used, which is given by the variable $\sigma^{ult}_T$ in the paper.

+Prices of materials are also given in relative terms, normalized to "the cost of the cheapest material in the evaluated set of materials."
+This appears to be Steel-4340, but no absolute price is given.
+We use the price of steel obtained from other sources for this base price to calculate the absolute prices of other materials.
+Prices are grouped into larger material categories (see mat_lookup.csv).
+The output price of steel is dropped to not be included in the final material dataset and cause a feedback loop.

 ## Development:

 ## Determining meaning of acronyms